What You Need to Know About Clinical Data Manager

 Clinical Data Manager Definition Apply knowledge of health care and database management to analyze clinical data, and to identify and report trends.

 - Monitor work productivity or quality to ensure compliance with standard operating procedures.

-Clinical Data Managers state the following job skills are important in their day-to-day work.
+When polled, Clinical Data Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.